 Hydrocodone polistirex is a narcotic cough suppressant.
 It acts directly on the cough center in the brain to prevent a cough.
 Chlorpheniramine polistirex is an antihistamine that treats or prevents the symptoms of an allergy.

 When hydrocodone polistirex is used for a long time, it may become habit-forming.
 This could cause mental or physical dependence.
 Physical dependence may lead to unwanted withdrawal effects if hydrocodone is stopped suddenly.
 Talk to your doctor if you have questions.

 This medicine is available only with your doctor's prescription.

 Before Using TussiCaps

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Because of the toxicity of hydrocodone polistirex, use in children younger than 6 years of age is not permitted.
 Hydrocodone has caused serious breathing problems in young children, sometimes causing death.
-Hydrocodone and chlorpheniramine polistirex combination should be used with caution in children 6 years of age and older.
+Hydrocodone and chlorpheniramine polistirex combination is not indicated for use in children younger than 18 years of age.